My GFCI outlet won't turn on

 Electrical

-The answer to 'my GFCI outlet won't turn on' is that there are several common causes, including a tripped circuit, faulty GFCI, or wiring issue.
-GFCI outlets are designed to trip when they detect a ground fault, which helps prevent electric shocks.
-If the outlet won't reset, it's likely due to an underlying problem that needs to be addressed.
+The answer to 'my GFCI outlet won't turn on' is that there are a few common causes, including a tripped GFCI, faulty wiring, or a malfunctioning GFCI unit.
+GFCI outlets are designed to trip and shut off power when they detect a ground fault, which is an unintended electrical path.
+If the GFCI trips, you'll need to reset it by pressing the 'reset' button on the outlet.

 Step-by-Step Guide